Kava-Labs/kava/x/incentive/spec/01_concepts.md

 Each second, the rewards accumulate at a rate set in the params, eg 100 ukava per second.
 These are then distributed to all users ratably based on their percentage involvement in the rewarded activity.
 For example if a user holds 1% of all funds deposited to the kava/usdx swap pool.
 They will receive 1% of the total rewards each second.

-The number tracking a user's involvement is referred to as "reward source" in the code.
-And the total across all users the "reward source total".
+The quantity tracking a user's involvement is referred to as "source shares" in the code.
+And the total across all users the "total source shares".
+The quotient then gives their percentage involvement, eg if a user borrowed 10,000 usdx, and there is 100,000 usdx borrowed by all users, then they will get 10% of rewards.

 ## Efficiency

 Paying out rewards to every user every block would be slow and lead to long block times.
 Instead rewards are calculated much less frequently.

 Every block a global tracker adds up total rewards paid out per unit of user involvement.
 For example, per unit of xrpb supplied to hard, or per share in a kava/usdx swap pool.
-A user's specific reward can then be calculated as needed based on their current deposit/shares/borrow.
+A user's specific reward can then be calculated as needed based on their current source shares.

-User's rewards must be updated whenever their reward source changes.
+Users' rewards must be updated whenever their source shares change.
 This happens through hooks into other modules that run before deposits/borrows/supplies etc.

 ## HARD Token distribution